feisalmombo/laravel-articles-authentication/readme.md

 3. `php artisan db:seed`
 4. `php artisan serve`

+or You can speciify your port in order to running the API by using `php artisan serve --port 9090`

+or running this one command to run migration and seeder `php artisan migrate:refresh --seed`

-The API will be running on `localhost:8000`.
+The API will be running on `localhost:8000` or `localhost:9090`